dmbarbour/wikilon/docs/AboutAO.md

         Content-Type: text/vnd.org.awelon.aodict

 I think every Awelon project system will probably want to support this simple aodict format together with ABC.
 This will be the primary import/export format for dictionaries, and also offers a simple representation to compress large ABC programs.

+## Subset of ABC

+For reasons that should be obvious, a word cannot contain curly braces, spaces, and line feeds.
+But AO further restricts words to nicely fit URLs, HTML, command line interfaces, English documentation.
+Currently the heuristics for valid words are:

+* ASCII if alphabetical, numeral, or in -._~!$'*+=:@
+* UTF8 except for C1, surrogates, replacement char
+* must not start with a digit or +-. followed by a digit
+* must not end with a . (dot or period)
+* no empty words or enormous words.
+1..64 bytes UTF-8.

+The other permitted tokens - annotations, and discretionary sealers or unsealers - must also be valid words after the prefix.
+This simplifies abstraction of them and similar interaction with texts and other contexts.
+If developers want spaces in words as an alternative to hyphens, they are permitted to use the non-breaking space (U+00A0).

+Embedded texts are also constrained.
+Valid AO texts cannot contain control characters (C0, DEL, or C1) except for LF.
+AO texts cannot use surrogate codepoints, and cannot use the replacement character.
+To contain LF, it is followed by SP as normal for ABC.
+Constraining texts simplifies interaction with HTML forms (e.g. no need to worry about whether CRLF in text is intentional) and helps ensure meaning is more visible.

+Binary data should use ABC base16, i.e. base16 using alphabet `bdfghjkmnpqstxyz` to remain visible (this is easily compressed).
+While binary isn't encouraged for use in dictionaries (it's very opaque), it might occasionally be useful for converting static image or sound data (since AO doesn't allow external file resources).

 ## AO Dictionary Applications